Lit-97/hair-salon-website/README.md

 ## Overview
-Salon Luxe is a professional website for a luxury hair salon.
-I rebuilt this site to demonstrate my growth as a developer and to incorporate advanced features like authentication and an AI chatbot.
+The old Salon Luxe site is a professional, single-page website for a luxury hair salon.
+It was built to provide visitors with essential information about services, stylists, pricing, and contact options.

 Key features include:

-• Hero section with video background 🎥
+- Hero section with an eye-catching image 🌟

-• Google Sign-In Authentication 🔑
+- Services section highlighting haircuts, coloring, and styling ✂️

-• AI-powered Chatbot integration 🤖
+- Stylists section with images and specialties 🧑‍🎨

-• Booking forms 🗓️
+- Contact form with submission confirmation 📧

-• Product & service showcase pages
+- Back-to-top button for smooth navigation ⬆️

-• Animations and smooth transitions with Framer Motion
+- Responsive layout for desktop and mobile devices 📱

 ### Screenshot